Jump to Content

 Who pays for respite care?

-There are two main types of subsidised packages to support carers in New Zealand.
-Each generally require some private ‘top up’ funding, which is a disincentive if you can’t afford it.
+Each of the subsidised services generally require some private ‘top up’ funding, which is a disincentive if you can’t afford it.

 ACC also provide funding for people if they need caring due to an injury.
 If the person you are caring for has an injury and is covered by ACC, ACC may be able to make arrangements to help you take a break.
 This can include getting a carer to come into the person’ s home to care for them in your absence, or moving them into a residential care facility to receive respite care while you’re away.